brycloud/Servetify-Node/README.md

 SessionManager is a secure session storage for your web applications based in NoSQL Databases to ensure scalability on your applications.
 The way we perform this is identifying the user and its session by its IP address.

-SessionManager works with SQLite3, MongoDB and a built-in database stored at the machine memory.
+SessionManager works with MongoDB and a built-in database stored at the machine memory.
 However, is important to note that every database works different ways, **a built-in database in memory can cause memory leaks, because data is stored at computer or VM RAM memory.
 In this cases, if the stored data objects are too big, the server can even get down or crash.** However, **memory databases are known because of their efficience and speed at data recovering**.
-If you prefer to use SQLite3 is a good initiative, **SQLite3 is known because of its speed and its lower file weight on .db files, however on massive data objects, the .db file may be too big and can cause a resource missing issue.**
 Finally, if you would rather to use MongoDB, its a good option too. **MongoDB is a NoSQL Database known because of its speed and scalability**, however is **important to configure your production environment properly to prevent server crashes**

 *The decision of using any of these databases for SessionManager depends on your system limitations, we highly recommend to analyze carefully your requieremnts and system resources to prevent errors*